Divya15042007/E-commerce_follow_along/README.md

 3. This README summarizes the progress.
 4. This milestone enhances the user experience by providing a profile page to view and manage their information.

+# 🎯 Milestone 23: Place Order & Address Selection

+## Overview

+In this milestone, we have enhanced the checkout process by introducing a "Place Order" button in the cart.
+This feature allows users to proceed with their purchase by selecting a preferred delivery address, ensuring a seamless and convenient shopping experience.

+## Features Implemented

+"Place Order" Button: A dedicated button in the cart that initiates the order placement process.

+Address Selection: Users can choose from their saved addresses or enter a new one before confirming their order.

+Enhanced User Experience: A streamlined checkout flow for better navigation and convenience.

+Order Confirmation: Once the address is selected, users receive an order confirmation message.

+## Benefits

+Simplified Checkout: Reduces the number of steps required to complete a purchase.

+User-Friendly Interface: Ensures a smooth and intuitive process for selecting the delivery address.

+Improved Order Accuracy: Helps in preventing errors by allowing users to review their address before confirming the order.